 The Disciplinary Panel will decide the case on the balance of probabilities.
 If the members of the Disciplinary Panel cannot agree, the verdict of the Panel is to be that of the majority of its members (with the Chair having a casting vote in the event of a tied verdict).
-If the conclusion is that an offence has been committed, a record will be held on the perpetrator's file and a penalty imposed; otherwise, no record of the case will be held on that student's file.
+If the conclusion is that an offence has been committed, a record will be held on the perpetrator's file and a penalty imposed; otherwise, no record of the case will be held on that junior member's file.
 If a complaint is deemed vexatious, appropriate disciplinary action may be taken against the complainant.

-The penalty (which must be proportionate) may include: requiring a junior member to reside out of the College premises; a fine of any magnitude; suspension, banning, rustication or expulsion from the College.
+The penalty (which must be proportionate) may include: requiring a junior member to reside out of the College premises; a fine of any magnitude; service on College premises; suspension, banning, rustication or expulsion from the College.
 The Disciplinary Panel may attach such conditions as it sees fit to any penalty.
-When a junior member is suspended, banned or rusticated for a period of time, the Disciplinary Panel may impose an academic condition for return of the student.
-The College will be under no obligation to support a student's academic activities during any period of suspension, banning or rustication that has been imposed for a non-academic disciplinary reason.
+When a junior member is suspended, banned or rusticated for a period of time, the Disciplinary Panel may impose an academic condition for return of the junior member.
+The College will be under no obligation to support a junior member's academic activities during any period of suspension, banning or rustication that has been imposed for a non-academic disciplinary reason.

 After a Disciplinary Panel hearing, the Chair shall at once report the Disciplinary Panel's decision to the Dean and to the Provost, and shall inform the Proctors or police, if appropriate, and any College staff affected by the decision.
 The junior member concerned shall be informed in writing of the Disciplinary Panel's decision by the Chair of the Panel.
-The junior member will also be advised of their right of appeal to the Governing Body.
+The junior member will also be advised of their right of appeal to the Non-Academic Disciplinary Appeals Panel (section 7 below).
 The full communication to the junior member shall not normally be circulated, but shall be held in the College Office.
-In the event of any appeal, it shall be available to members of the Governing Body.

-6. Appeals to the Disciplinary Panel
+6 Appeals to the Disciplinary Panel

-If the Dean has imposed a penalty which a junior member believes to be unwarranted or excessive, the junior member may make written representations to the Disciplinary Panel requesting a review of the penalty imposed.
-The appeal must be lodged in writing with the College Office within 5 working days of the imposition of the penalty stating the basis of the appeal.

-The junior member may appeal on either or both of the following grounds:
+If the Dean has directly imposed a penalty (under section 4 above) which a junior member believes to be unwarranted or excessive, the junior member may make written representations to the Disciplinary Panel requesting a review of the penalty imposed.
+The appeal must be lodged in writing with the College Office within five working days of the imposition of the penalty stating the basis of the appeal.
+The junior member may appeal on one or more of the following grounds:

-a) errors in the Dean's findings (which must be specified by the junior member);

-b) or the disproportionality of the penalty to the gravity of the offence.
+- a) errors in the Dean's findings (which must be specified by the junior member); - b) the disproportionality of the penalty to the gravity of the offence; - c) bias, or a reasonable perception of bias, during the procedure.